Nemaha County Commission

 • He has several employees using vacation hours this week.

 Sheriff Rich Vernon advised the board that:

-• They booked eight individuals into the jail this past week.
+• Three individuals were booked into the jail this past week.

 Also at the meeting:

-The next regularly scheduled meeting was held on Monday, Oct.
-30. These minutes were not available at The Herald’s press time.
+The commissioners met Monday, Nov.
+26. These minutes were not available at The Herald’s press time.